 Interesting Artworks: Laura Footes' The Hunt

-In terms of influence, Footes represents the English countryside (whether real or imaginary) in a vein of German Expressionism.
-The Hunt shares the movement’s looseness and heaviness of hand, representation fragmenting into abstraction, and sturm und drang undercurrents.
-Regarding content and intention, The Hunt parallels the paintings of the contemporary German Expressionist, Neo Rauch.
-Rauch also straddles levels of consciousness in his narratives, producing images both archetypically familiar yet jarring in their occasional brutality.
+Footes' representation of the English countryside is grimly distorted by the influence of German Expressionism.
+The Hunt shares the movement’s looseness and heaviness of hand, its sense of wild abstraction, and its sturm und drang undercurrents.
+Regarding content and intention, The Hunt parallels the paintings of the contemporary German Expressionist Neo Rauch.
+Like Footes, Rauch straddles levels of consciousness in his narratives, producing images both archetypically familiar yet jarring in their occasional brutality.
 Both artists’ oeuvres contend with conflict between the suppressed and the surreal.
-Obviously, Footes shares many formal qualities with German Expressionism.
-Convolutedly and fascinatingly, she also shares this panicked attempt at control.
+This conflict manifests itself on the canvas as a panicked bid for control.

 However, Footes sometimes lashes out against that control, and so recalls, both technically and metaphorically, the animals depicted by French artist Eugène Delacroix.
 Footes lived in France for five years, during which she ‘picked up so much from the French colourists like Delacroix … and the vibrancy of movement and dynamism in painting on the Continent.’
 Horses and tigers, in particular, provided rich symbolic content for Delacroix.
 His beasts are feral and unbridled.
 This same wildness grips Footes’ hounds, but more poignantly signifies the life—and hence freedom—robbed from the fox.
-But the fox has only been robbed, nothing more.
 For Footes, to create drawings that thrum with the ‘vibrancy of movement and dynamism’ requires stamina.
 By creating work replete with an energy that defies chronic illness, she throws off her pursuers and thus emancipates herself from the fray.

 At first glance, ‘The Hunt’ reads like visual candy until the viewer realizes that its bright splashes represent something gorier.
-This clever double-take aligns itself with Footes’ own words.
-Her ‘experiment from home,’ however unplanned in its inception, fashions bucolic imagery into a sobering self-portrait.
+Footes' ‘experiment from home,’ however unplanned in its inception, fashions bucolic imagery into a sobering self-portrait.
 The repressed, spiky idiom of German Expressionism and the ‘vibrancy’ and symbolism of Delacroix combine to flesh out her imaginary scene.
 Embedded in that crimson pit is not merely her reflection, but rather her determined trajectory beyond pain.
 ‘For me there was and always will be more to the imagery than the surface narrative,’ she writes.
 ‘That is how I like things to be.’